Samuel-Drei/email-scraper-automation/README.md

 ## How to run
 1. Import the workflow JSON into n8n
+2. Set the Appscripts automation on sheets (change the draft's name in the code)
-2. Configure credentials
+3. Configure credentials
-3. Run the workflow
+4. Run the workflow
+5. Run the Sheets Automation